-A "sensory diet" is personalized activity that provides the sensory input a student needs to stay focused and organized.
+A "sensory diet" is personalized set of activities that provides the sensory input a student needs to stay focused and organized.
 A sensory diet may include the use of various technological devices to help a student tolerate sensations and situations that he/she finds challenging or to regulate his/her alertness, limit sensory seeking and sensory avoiding behaviors, and handle transitions.
-The use of technology as part of a sensory diet is an educational application and may be included in a student's Individualized Education Plan or as determined by classroom staff with input from a Clinician.
+The use of technology as part of a sensory diet is an educational application and may be included in a student's Individualized Education Plan or as determined by classroom staff with input from Clinicians and Related Service Providers.